-The Criminal Justice Master of Arts degree program is designed for working professionals in the fields of law enforcement, corrections, probation, victim services, and the judiciary environment.
+The Criminology and Criminal Justice Master of Arts degree program is designed for working professionals in the fields of law enforcement, corrections, probation, victim services, and the judiciary environment.
 This program is offered at our Loveland Center at Centerra, with some course requirements completed online.

 Many criminal justice agencies require a graduate degree for advancement.
 This master’s degree will provide you with the professional, practical training in leadership, policy and best practices, which will allow you to move up in the field and better serve your community.

-“Had it not been for the UNC Criminal Justice master's degree, I would not be in the position I am in today.
+“Had it not been for the UNC master's degree, I would not be in the position I am in today.
 The skills I acquired played a key role in my promotion and continue to help me in my current job assignment.

 "As a result of the knowledge, research, and contacts from the program, I am a stronger leader and manager at my current police organization.”